 ParkSense® can be enabled and disabled through the Customer-Programmable Features section of the EVIC.
 The available choices are: OFF, Sound Only, or Sound and Display.
-Refer to "Electronic Vehicle Information Center shift lever is moved to REVERSE and the system is disabled, the EVIC will display the "PARK ASSIST SYSTEM OFF" message for as long as the vehicle is in REVERSE.

-(EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.
+Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.

 When ParkSense® is disabled, the instrument cluster will display the "PARK ASSIST SYSTEM OFF" message for approximately five seconds.
 Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
-When the
+When the shift lever is moved to REVERSE and the system is disabled, the EVIC will display the "PARK ASSIST SYS-TEM OFF" message for as long as the vehicle is in REVERSE.

 Service The ParkSense® Rear Park Assist System When the ParkSense® Rear Park Assist System is malfunctioning, the instrument cluster will actuate a single chime, once per ignition cycle, and it will display the "CLEAN PARK ASSIST SENSORS" or the "SERVICE PARK ASSIST SYSTEM" message.
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
-When the shift lever is moved to REVERSE and the system has detected a faulted condition, the EVIC will display the "CLEAN PARK ASSIST SENSORS" or the "SERVICE PARK ASSIST SYSTEM" message for as long as the vehicle is in REVERSE.
+Refer to "Electronic 3 Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+When the shift lever is moved to REVERSE and the system has detected a faulted condition, the EVIC will display the vehicle is in REVERSE.
 Under this condition, ParkSense® will not operate.